KanyinZPM/Digibeat/README.md

 	    return receivedData;
 	}
 ```
-And then the following ECG_Setup functoin is defined.
+And then the following ECG_Setup function is defined.
 As this is used to write operation commands into the bit fields of the sensor registers to enable continous read mode.
 There is also an option for the commands that read the voltage offset of the sensor.
 ```
 void ECG_Setup()
 {